fommil/fpmortals/manuscript/wip.md

-In many ways, `Applicative` and `Monad` are the culmination of everything we've seen in this chapter. `pure` (or `point` as it is more commonly known for data structures) allows us to create data structures or effects from values where we can then operate over those values in a safe way.
+In many ways, `Applicative` and `Monad` are the culmination of everything we've seen in this chapter. `pure` (or `point` as it is more commonly known for data structures) allows us to create effects or data structures from values.

 Instances of `Applicative` must meet some laws, effectively asserting that all the methods are consistent: